alexhude/uEmu/README.md

 #### Show Mapped Memory

 Display all mapped regions.
-Use popup menu to display memory for particular region.
+Use popup menu to display memory for particular region or dump it to a file.

 ![](./Resources/screenshots/doc_mappedmem.png)